crystalmcduffie/SPMS/README.md

 # Usage
-To view the author and editor dashboards, use any of the following logins:
+To view the author or editor dashboards, use any of the following logins:

 Authors:
 <table>